michaelpini/TodoList/readme.md

   - [ ] getById
   - [ ] save  (create / update)
   - [ ] delete

+( For development the data is stored on the browsers IndexedDB storage )

 ---

 # A simple Todo List